kaiowagner/code-snippets-crud-database/README.md

-# code-snippets-crud-database
+# Code Snippets Crud Databases
-This is a collection of code snippets that I've found useful while studying CRUD database operations (SQL and NoSQL).
+This is a collection of code snippets that I've found useful while studying CRUD databases operations (SQL and NoSQL).